-Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide
+Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing

+B: AMQP Programming Guide

+As of 28.05.2021

-When using explicit acknowledgement of received messages (as described in section Error!
-Reference source not found.), doing one-by-one synchronous acknowledgement of messages can severely degrade performance.
+When using explicit acknowledgement of received messages, doing one-by-one synchronous acknowledgement of messages can severely degrade performance.
 Message consumption rate is then limited by the network round-trip latency between the client and the broker.
 For example, a round-trip time of 100ms would limit the synchronous throughput to no more than 10 messages per second.